Make flavor-packed three cheese Gnocchi al Forno with Italian sausage in under an hour! With a crisp, bubbly cheesy topping and herb-infused sauce!

 Substitutions and Additions

-- If you can't find fresh or frozen pillowy potato gnocchi in the store, you could make your own gnocchi!
-I like this recipe from Love and Lemons.
+| Gnocchi Options | If you can't find fresh or frozen pillowy potato gnocchi in the store, you could make your own gnocchi!
+I like this recipe from Love and Lemons. |

-- Not into pork?
-Swap the spicy Italian sausage for mild or sweet Italian sausage, or use Italian chicken sausage instead.
-For best results, use uncured raw chicken sausage.
+| Swap the Sausage | Swap the spicy Italian sausage for mild or sweet Italian sausage, or use Italian chicken sausage instead.
+For best texture, use raw chicken sausage, rather than the pre-cooked kind. |

-- Use dry basil in place of the fresh.
-Cut the amount by half, as dry is more potent, and adjust to taste.
+| Swap in Dry Basil | Cut the amount by half, as dry is more potent, and adjust to taste. |

-- Use a can of crushed tomatoes (about 28 oz) in place of the Passata.
-You could also use canned tomato sauce.
+| No passata?
+No problem | Use a can of crushed tomatoes (about 28 oz) in place of the Passata.
+You could also use canned tomato sauce. |

 Storing and reheating

+Storing.
 Store any leftover baked gnocchi in an airtight container in the refrigerator for up to 4 days.
-To reheat, bake covered at 350 degrees f for about 20 minutes, or until warmed through.

-More tasty pasta recipes!
+More tasty pasta recipes

-- Easy weeknight Spicy Sausage Pasta.
+Try my easy weeknight Spicy Sausage Pasta.

-- A super flavorful Creamy Roasted Red Pepper Pasta Sauce that goes great with your favorite pasta!
+Whip up my super flavorful Creamy Roasted Red Pepper Pasta Sauce that goes great with your favorite pasta!

-- Super fast and easy Spicy Spaghetti Arrabbiata Pasta.
+Try my super fast and easy Spicy Spaghetti Arrabbiata Pasta.

-- Comforting and delicious Baked Ground Beef Stuffed Shells.
+Make a batch of my comforting and delicious Baked Ground Beef Stuffed Shells.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.